Skip to content

 11. seaweed

-Anyone who finds out about sustainable building insulation will inevitably hear about the somewhat more modern seagrass thermal insulation.
-The washed up Balls made from seagrass plant fibers offer excellent moisture equalization and also have a good thermal insulation effect.
-They also provide good heat and sound insulation.
+Anyone who reads up on sustainable building insulation will inevitably hear about the slightly more modern seaweed thermal insulation.
+The washed up Balls from seaweed plant fibers provide excellent moisture balance and also bring a good thermal insulation effect.
+In addition, they serve as a good heat and sound insulation.

-Here are important facts for insulation with seagrass at a glance:
+Here are important facts for insulation with seaweed at a glance:

 • Bulk density: 65 to 75 kg/m3